dinhquy-nguyen-1704/ZaloAI2023-Elementary-Math-Solving/README.md

 wandb login
 ```
 ## 3. Finetune
-I only utilize a dataset of over 1000 samples from the competition to fine-tune the model.
+I only utilize a dataset of over 1000 training samples from the competition to fine-tune the model.

 To rerun the fine-tuning code, you can execute the following command line.
 ```